Moving office in 2020

-This could be one of your employees, or someone external.
-If you appoint one of your employees, it is important that they are someone who is respected by all members of staff, with experience of successfully leading projects.
+This could be one of your employees or someone external.
+If you appoint one of your employees, it’s important that they’re well respected by all members of staff and knowledgeable enough to know what the best solution for your business is, with significant experience of successfully leading projects.
 If you appoint someone externally, ensure they have run similar projects previously.
-Meet with them and make sure that they are meticulous and authoritative.
+Meet with them and ensure they’re meticulous, authoritative and methodical.

 3. Plan early

-4. Read up on the Health & Safety regulations
+4. Read up on Health & Safety regulations

 5. Consult a professional IT Company

 Your IT systems are crucial to the running of your business.
-Your in house IT department may not have the skills or the experience to carry out a complex relocation of your IT infrastructure.
-Server relocation can be risky.
-Trying to do this yourself can be disastrous.
+Your in-house IT department may not have the skills or the experience to carry out a complex relocation of your IT infrastructure, which is why it’s worth consulting a professional IT support provider.
+For example, server relocation can be risky and trying to do this yourself can be disastrous.
 Setting up new networks, firewalls, network printers, shared drives and email servers is complex.
 It is best to let the professionals handle this.
-Make sure they will conduct a testing phase after installation to ensure that everything is working, and that they will re-establish your backup and disaster recovery solution.
+If you do choose to go with a professional, make sure they conduct a testing phase after installation to ensure everything is working, and that they re-establish your backup and disaster recovery solution.

-6. Ensure you have a business continuity plan in place in case of disaster or delay
+6. Ensure you have a business continuity plan in place to protect you from potential disasters or delays

 7. Make sure all of your data is backed up